 This policy applies to all staff, volunteers, trustees and governors, all of whom are trained upon its contents and on their safeguarding duties.
-We update this policy at least annually to reflect changes to law and guidance and best practice.
-This policy should be read alongside our other safeguarding policies, procedures and guidance.
+We keep this policy under constant review to reflect changes to law and guidance and best practice.
+This policy should be read alongside our other safeguarding related policies, procedures and guidance.

 We work with our local safeguarding partners to promote the welfare of children and protect them from harm.
-This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans which provide additional support to the child.
 All of our staff have an equal responsibility to act on any suspicion or disclosure that may indicate that a child is at risk of harm.
-Any pupils or staff involved in child protection or safeguarding issue will receive appropriate support.
+Any pupils or staff involved in child protection or safeguarding issues will receive appropriate support.